-The Board of Education recognizes that those district parents with hearing impairments which prevent meaningful participation in their child's educational program must be afforded an opportunity equal to that afforded other parents to participate in meetings or activities pertaining to their child's education.
+The Board of Education recognizes that those district parents with hearing impairments prevent meaningful which participation in their child's educational program must be afforded an opportunity equal to that afforded other parents to meetings participate activities in or their child's education. pertaining to

 Accordingly, and pursuant to law, the school district will provide an interpreter for hearing-impaired parents for meetings or activities including, but not limited to:

-- Parent / Teacher conferences, - Child study or building level team meetings, - Planning meetings with school counselors regarding educational progress, - · Career planning, - Suspension hearings or other conferences with school officials relating to disciplinary actions.
+- Parent / Teacher conferences, - Child study or building level team meetings, - Planning meetings with school counselors regarding educational progress, - Career planning, - Suspension hearings or other conferences with school officials relating to disciplinary actions.